brannonstarnes/Horned-Beasts/README.md

 ## Description

-This application will allow you to filter trhough images of various horned creatures by number of horns and vote for your favorite image.
+This application will allow you to filter through images of various horned creatures by number of horns and vote for your favorite image.

 ## Time Estimates